 The Framework can be used by organizations that already have extensive cybersecurity programs, as well as by those just beginning to think about putting cybersecurity management programs in place.
 The same general approach works for any organization, although the way in which they make use of the Framework will differ depending on their current state and priorities.

 Organizations are using the Framework in a variety of ways.
 Many have found it helpful in raising awareness and communicating with stakeholders within their organization, including executive leadership.
 The Framework is also improving communications across organizations, allowing cybersecurity expectations to be shared with business partners, suppliers, and among sectors.
-By mapping the Framework to current cybersecurity management approaches, organizations are learning and showing how they match up with the Framework's standards, guidelines, best practices.
+By mapping the Framework to current cybersecurity management approaches, organizations are learning and showing how they match up with the Framework's standards, guidelines, and best practices.
 Some parties are using the Framework to reconcile and de-conflict internal policy with legislation, regulation, and industry best practice.
 The Framework also is being used as a strategic planning tool to assess risks and current practices.
+The Success Stories section provides examples of how various organizations have used the Framework.

 The Framework Core is a set of cybersecurity activities, desired outcomes, and applicable references that are common across critical infrastructure sectors.
 An example of Framework outcome language is, "physical devices and systems within the organization are inventoried."